mabkhaled/DS-webservice/spring-boot-soap/README.md

 It calls a basic SOAP service which converts numbers to words, exposing this function through a REST controller.

-All the content and instructions are on my blog [https://leiva.io](https://leiva.io).
+All the content and instructions are on

 ### Build & run